Sliicy/8x8x8-LED/README.md

 ![STC Settings](https://user-images.githubusercontent.com/23116873/127097458-40155d32-88da-4519-a718-3c50a148ca29.png)

 2) Press on 'Open Code File', and select the .hex or .ihx file to flash to the cube.
-I modified Tomazas' existing firmware to get it to work with my board, which can be downloaded here: https://github.com/Sliicy/ledcube8x8x8/blob/master/firmware/v2-sdcc-icubesmart/firmware.ihx
+I modified Tomazas' existing firmware to get it to work with my board, which can be downloaded here: https://github.com/Sliicy/8x8x8-LED/blob/master/Firmware/Monochrome/8x8x8%20Monochrome%20Cube%20Firmware.ihx
 3) Before continuing, I first clicked on 'Check MCU' just to make sure that the cube was properly being recognized.
 After clicking on the button, I connected 5V at this point, and then the board was recognized (MCU ID : D17EC59205195F, MCU type: STC12C5A60S2, F/W version: 7.1.4I).
 4) After confirming that the board was being read properly, I disconnected 5V again, and clicked on 'Download/Program', and then reconnected the 5V, to get the cube to flash the firmware.
 5) At this point, the cube should be flashed, and the cube should be able to talk to the program.

 ## Note about using the iCubeSmart Monochrome Cube
 Since I have a slightly different cube than the aformentioned cube in [Tomazas' firmware](https://github.com/tomazas/ledcube8x8x8), I had to fork my own version, and modify the firmware to get it to work.
-[Here](https://github.com/Sliicy/ledcube8x8x8) is a link to the project (I'm using the [v2-sdcc-icubesmart](https://github.com/Sliicy/ledcube8x8x8/tree/master/firmware/v2-sdcc-icubesmart)).
-Just flash the .ihx file as a regular .hex using the [STC flashing tool](https://github.com/tomazas/ledcube8x8x8/tree/master/tools).
+The .ihx file can be flashed as a regular .hex using the [STC flashing tool](https://github.com/tomazas/ledcube8x8x8/tree/master/tools).
 </details>
 <details>
   <summary>iCubeSmart 3D8RGB board (RGB version)</summary>